What is malt liquor?

-Now I’ve told you what malt liquor actually is.
-In the beginning of the article I mentioned that the term “malt liquor” has been used in a variety of ways, which has not always been to proclaim the style of beer in the bottle.
-You can thank the government for that.
-Seriously.
-When you get the government involved in things that they are not experts in, misinformation and confusion can sometimes be the result.
-What I’m talking about are various laws and taxes that have forced some breweries to label their product as a “malt liquor” or an “ale” when in fact it’s neither of those things.
-In recent history, there was a law in Texas (which has since been repealed) that stated any beer over 4% alcohol-by-weight (ABW) had to be labeled as an “ale” on the label.
-“Ale” is often used synonymously with “beer”, and in this case “ale” is supposed to mean a “strong beer”, rather than a top-fermented beer.
+Now I've told you what malt liquor actually is.
+In the beginning of the article I mentioned that the term "malt liquor" has been used in a variety of ways, which has not always been to proclaim the style of beer in the bottle, thanks to politics and legalese, specifically the various laws and taxes that have forced some breweries to label their product as a "malt liquor" or an "ale" when in fact it's neither of those things.
+In recent history, there was a law in Texas (which has since been repealed) that stated any beer over 4% alcohol-by-weight (ABW) had to be labeled as an "ale" on the label.
+"Ale" is often used synonymously with "beer", and in this case "ale" was supposed to mean a "strong beer", rather than a top-fermented beer.

 This led to brands like Natural Ice (aka "Natty Ice"), which is a pale lager/American adjunct lager, to be labeled as an "ale" due to it's alcohol content of 5.9% ABV.
 And if you were paying attention above, you know that lagers aren't ales - they're two completely different types of beer, or fermentation processes (top vs bottom).
 Also, if you've been reading closely, you'll notice the ABW referenced in the TX law and wonder how that equates to ABV.
 ABW and ABV are just two different ways of measuring the alcohol content in a beer, and there's a simple formula that can be used to tell you what the ABV is of something labeled in ABW: ABW x 1.25 = ABV.
 So in regards to the Texas law of anything stronger than 4.0% ABW being labeled as an ale, that's equivalent to anything stronger than 5.0% ABV (4.0 ABW x 1.25 = 5.0 ABV).

-Another example of this is Mickey’s Ice, which is a malt liquor and most definitely a lager, however it’s labeled as an “Ice Brewed Ale”.
+Another example of this is Mickey's Ice, which is a malt liquor (lager), however it's labeled as an "Ice Brewed Ale".
 Ice brewing involves lowering the temperature of a batch of beer until ice crystals form.
-Since alcohol has a much lower freezing point (-114 °C; -173.2 °F) than water and doesn’t form crystals, when the ice is filtered off, the alcohol concentration increases.
-I contacted MillerCoors directly about this brand, since the label says “Ice-Brewed Ale” in all states, and this was their response:
+Since alcohol has a much lower freezing point (-114° C/-173.2° F) than water and doesn't form crystals, when the ice is filtered off, the alcohol concentration increases.
+I contacted MillerCoors directly about this brand, since the label says "Ice-Brewed Ale" in all states, and this was their response:

-In recent years, flavored malt beverages (also known as “alcopops”) have slowly been taking over shelf space that was once reserved for 40s and malt liquor.
-Many malt liquor drinkers believe that these “flavored malts” are actually malt liquors with flavoring added.
-Malt liquor brands like Colt 45 and Steel Reserve 211 add to this misconception by producing both malt liquors and flavored malt beverages (Blast & Blk Berry, respectively).
+In recent years, flavored malt beverages (also known as "alcopops") have slowly been taking over shelf space that was once reserved for 40s and malt liquor.
+Many malt liquor drinkers believe that these "flavored malts" are actually malt liquors with flavoring added.
+Malt liquor brands like Colt 45 and Steel Reserve 211 add to this misconception by producing both malt liquors and flavored malt beverages (Colt 45 Blast & Steel Reserve's Alloy series).
 However, flavored malt beverages are not malt liquor.
 As per Wikipedia: